Nervosys/Botnix/botnix/modules/services/editors/emacs.md

 ## Configuring Emacs {#module-services-emacs-configuring}

-If you want to only use extension packages from Nixpkgs, you can add `(setq package-archives nil)` to your init file.
+If you want to only use extension packages from Botpkgs, you can add `(setq package-archives nil)` to your init file.

 After the declarative Emacs package configuration has been tested,